 - Consider overlaps of resources allocation in each of the projects and make sure to avoid potential situations of double-funding.

-To conclude, understanding the overlapping commonalities between ERC and EIC Pathfinder (FET-Open) can prove substantially beneficial.
-While this can help in making a EIC Pathfinder (FET-Open) application much more competitive, it also opens additional doors for funding opportunities.
-If you’d like to take advantage of such opportunities, and need additional assistance to solidify your approach, check out our available services
+To conclude, understanding the overlapping commonalities between ERC and EIC Pathfinder can prove substantially beneficial.
+While this can help in making an EIC Pathfinder application much more competitive, it also opens additional doors for funding opportunities.
+If you’d like to take advantage of such opportunities, and need additional assistance to solidify your approach, check out our available services that can help.